An electrical fuse is the simplest current-interrupting device for protection against excessive current.

-Sometimes called the totally enclosed fuse, the high rupturing capacity is a type of cartridge fuse, specially designed for extremely rapid operation with heavy loads.
-High rupturing capacity fuses were introduced as a results of increased number of electrical installation network which also increased the demand of electricity.
+Sometimes called the enclosed fuse, the high rupturing capacity is a type of cartridge fuse, specially designed for extremely rapid operation with heavy electrical loads.
+High rupturing capacity fuses were introduced as a result of the increased number of electrical installation networks which also increased the electricity demand.

 Advantage and Disadvantage

-They have the same advantages and disadvantages of a standard cartridge fuse in addition to exhibiting the capacity to withstand heavy fault current.
+As compared to the rewirable electrical fuse, the high rupturing capacity fuse has the same advantages and disadvantages as a standard cartridge fuse in addition to exhibiting the capacity to withstand heavy fault currents.